sergeyklay/gstore/README.md

 # ghsync

-A dead simple script to synchronize organizations' repositories from GitHub.
+A dead simple tool to synchronize organizations' repositories from GitHub.

 ## Usage